Memorable Manitobans: Orest Lazaruk (1932-2008)

 He began a 37-year teaching career, starting in rural Manitoba at Mountain Road School (1952-?), Lund School, Culross School, and Rossdale School (1955-1957) before moving to Winnipeg where he taught in the East Kildonan School District.
 He was the Physical Education teacher at Munroe Junior High School (1958-?) and taught at Polson School and Neil Campbell School, prior to becoming Principal of Lord Wolseley School (1969-1972) and Robert Andrews School (1972-1989), after which he retired.

 He was a divisional and provincial executive of the Manitoba Teacher’s Society and the River East Principals and Vice-Principals Association, and was an executive of the Ukrainian Professional and Business Club, Canadian Ukrainian Congress, the Folk Arts Council of Winnipeg, and both President and Mayor of Kiev Pavilion during Folklorama (1976-1980).
 He served within the Holy Eucharist Parish Church executive and was a member of the Knights of Columbus, the Holy Family Nursing Home’s Advisory Board, and the Appeal Board of Legal Aid of Manitoba.
 He was a passionate sports fan, curling in a Provincial Masters Championship and numerous Provincial Teachers’ Bonspiels and both playing and coaching an elite fast pitch softball teams in the late 1950s and 1960s.
 Other pastimes included fishing and mushroom-picking.
-He married Roxie Melnyk (c1933-1975) with whom he had three children.
-He remarried after the death of his first wife, to Wanda Lazaruk.
+He was married twice, first to Roxie Maria Melnyk (c1933-1975) with whom he had three children, and in 1978 to Wanda Sawicz with whom he had two children.

 He died at the St. Boniface Hospital on 12 February 2008.